Skip to product information

 Flowering period: July

-Reaching a height of approximately 3 feet, short-toothed mountain mint has a handsome, upright form which is resistant to blow-down and flopping.
+Reaching a height of approximately 3 feet, clustered mountain mint has a handsome, upright form which is resistant to blow-down and flopping.
 The plant grows well under both full sun and partial shade, and with the latter, it generally doesn’t lean towards the sun.
-Short toothed mountain mint prefers soils of moderate moisture but has fairly good drought tolerance and is reported to grow well on slopes.
+Clustered mountain mint prefers soils of moderate moisture but has fairly good drought tolerance and is reported to grow well on slopes.
 The plant’s silvery foliage is a lovely counterpoint to the showy blooms of purple coneflower, gray-headed coneflower, swamp milkweed, wild bergamot, dense blazing star, and others.

 Photo © Dave Lage, CC BY-SA 2.0.